nodebox/nodebox.github.io/node/concepts/geometry.md

 layout: documentation
 title: Geometry
 ---
+TODO
+====
+* Geometry scope - still relevant?
+* Can we use the sort node, or use a different example?

 NodeBox works with vector data.
 Think points, lines and paths instead of pixels.

 - **Geometry** is the top level data.
 All NodeBox nodes take in and return data geometry objects.
 Even nodes that create a simple path, such as the rect node, still wrap this path in a geometry object.